Reba is a female New Guinea singing dog. We rescued her in 2010 when she was around one year old.

 Reba lives with her male companion, Bono.
 Reba is on our tour path and loves to come to the fence to greet our guests.

 Reba is our bravest New Guinea singing dog.
 Our former lead volunteer worked with Reba for several months and had started to do some “click” training with her to see if she could learn some commands.
 She doesn’t seem to have retained any of those skills.
 Because she is so brave, she also met some of our guests while on enrichment walks.

 Likes & Dislikes

-Reba loves destroying toys, bullying Princess, and climbing on top of her caretaker to rub her face in their hair.
+Reba loves destroying toys, and climbing on top of her caretaker to rub her face in their hair.

-Reba dislikes when her companions are getting any sort of attention, and she will try to position herself between them and her caretaker.
+Reba dislikes when her companion is getting any sort of attention, and she will try to position herself between him and her caretaker.
 We know what she’s up to, though, and we always make sure to share the love.

 Some consider the rare and wild canines, the New Guinea singing dogs, to be most like dingoes, but others report that they have completely unique DNA.
 They get their name from their equally unique howl which is nearly impossible to describe.
 Some say it sounds like a barbershop quartet, and others describe it as an ethereal trill.